-Students who successfully complete this program may qualify for a nine month reduction in steam time.
+Students who successfully complete this program may be eligible for a nine- month reduction of qualifying experience time ( steam time).
 In addition, students who pass their two TSSA tests and successfully complete three months of industry experience, may qualify for their Fourth Class Operating Engineer certificate of qualification.

-Please note: Some courses may be offered during a different semester due to changes in program delivery as a result of the COVID-19 pandemic.
+Please note: Some courses may be offered during a different semester due to changes in program delivery.
 Students will still receive the same curriculum and have to meet the same learning outcomes.
 Questions related to program delivery can be directed to Admissions.

 More than 75% of this program is delivered in-person.

 The rest of the coursework will be delivered using hybrid, flexible or online formats.
 Students will come to campus to complete in-person learning requirements.
 Detailed schedules, with course-specific delivery information, will be available after registration.
 Courses, course descriptions and delivery formats are subject to change.

 Learn more about two amazing scholarship opportunities for students enrolled in full-time certificate and diploma programs in some of the most in-demand skilled trades fields:

 To help students have the best remote learning experience possible, Durham College’s IT Services department has identified technology recommendations for each program based on course needs and software requirements.
 While not required, students may want to consider these suggestions if they are purchasing a computer or laptop for the upcoming academic year.

 Operating System: Microsoft Windows 10 Professional or Education x64 SP1